QUIT MARIJUANA DEPENDENCY

 Marijuana has been used in various religions and cultures throughout the world for perhaps thousands of years.
 It has become increasingly popular as both a social drug and a recognized medication for many aliments.
 Cannabis has a proven track record in fighting pain, reducing nausea and vomiting during chemotherapy, and muscle spasms.
 The efficacy of cannabis in treating neurological problems, including multiple sclerosis (MS), epilepsy is as yet unproven.
-However, its use for treating MS is approved in at least ten countries.
+However its use for treating MS is approved in at least ten countries.
 It is used to treat pain relief, muscle spasms, nausea from cancer chemotherapy, poor appetite and weight loss caused by chronic illness, such as HIV, seizure disorders and Crohn’s disease, and other’s.

 Tetrahydrocannabinol (THC), is the primary chemical responsible for most of marijuana’s psychological effects.
 THC stimulates the brain to produce dopamine, creating mild euphoria and well being.

-Many people ‘can take it or leave it’, however some people crave it.
+Most people ‘can take it or leave it’, however some people crave it.
 Then there are the withdrawal headaches, feeling lightheaded, sluggish or fatigued, mood swings, uncontrolable shakes, anxiety, depression, health or social problems.
 They have a dependancy.

 It is usually consumed in either:

 - cannabis oil edibles. (often dissolved in butter etc)